Fall Harvest Salad With A Creamy Dressing

 9. Cut the base off each Brussels sprout then cut them in half from root to tip.
 Place into the large bowl with the potato and carrots.
 Toss together with more olive oil and salt.

-10. Tip the sweet potato, carrots, and Brussels sprouts onto a baking sheet and place in the oven for 15 mins.
+10. Tip the sweet potato, carrots, and Brussels sprouts onto the third sheet pan and place in the oven for 15 mins.
 Add the onions to the tray and cook for another 10 minutes.

 11. When the timer goes off, leave the veg in, but add in the trays with the walnuts/pumpkin seeds and the prosciutto on the other oven shelves.
 Bake for a further 10 mins then remove everything from the oven.

-13. Top the rocket/arugula with the baked veg, sliced apple, crumble over the feta, then the crispy prosciutto, sprinkle over the nuts, the pomegranate seeds and finally, sprinkle over the dukkah.
+2. Top the arugula/rocket with the baked veg, sliced apples, crumble over the feta, then the crispy prosciutto, sprinkle over the nuts, and the pomegranate seeds.

 FAQ